jonnonz1/nz-statute-book/acts/public/1977/road-user-charges-act-1977.md

   (a) The identity of the employer of that driver; or (b) Any matter that is by any enactment to be specified in any logbook— (2) Notwithstanding any enactment or rule of law, any statement that—may be given in evidence by that authorised employee and shall be admissible in any proceedings for an offence against this Act as evidence of the matters referred to in the statement.
-  (a) Is made to an employee of Land Transport New Zealand who is authorised in writing for the purpose by the Director of that Authority; and
-  (b) Is made by the driver of any vehicle to which this Act applies; and (c) Relates to any matter that is by any enactment required to be specified in any logbook—
+  (a) Is made to an employee of New Zealand Transport Agency who is authorised in writing for the purpose by the Agency; and (b) Is made by the driver of any vehicle to which this Act applies; and (c) Relates to any matter that is by any enactment required to be specified in any logbook—